OpenCollarTeam/opencollarteam.github.io/OpenCollar-Distributors-and-Designers.md

 ---
 title: OpenCollar Distributors and Designers
 ---
 Visit any of the SLURLs below to get a copy of the current OpenCollar, or an updater to bring your existing collar up to date.
+The slurls are as close as possible to the vendor; you may have to use Area Search or follow the red map arrow to get there from a fixed landing point.
 Looking for a unique collar design?
 Go here: [Design Partners](#list-of-design-partners)
 How Do I Apply to be a Distributor or Design Partner?
 Look here!
 [Application](#opencollar-partners-application-form)